-This mainly makes the difference between WINDFOIL and WING FOIL, SUP FOIL, SURF FOIL fuselages.
+This is the main difference between the fuselages of WINDFOIL and WING FOIL, SUP FOIL, SURF FOIL.
 In the first case, we’re going to look for stability and therefore a longer fuselage.
 In the second case, we’ll go for maneuverability.

 The winglets are ” ears ” mounted on the wing tip.
 Indeed, vortices can form at the wingtips, generating vortex disturbances.
 They come from the overpressure and underpressure that meet at the wing tip.
 Adding these winglets will reduce these vortices.

 The foil in the world of gliding arrived via windsurfing with the windfoil.
 AFS was one of the pioneer brands in this field, bringing out the first foils for the general public to fly a windsurfing board and to make people discover new sensations.

 For some time now, the foil has been democratized in board sports.
 We are starting to see more and more surf foils in the water.
-One of the pioneers in the field is Laird Hamilton who tackles the biggest waves in the world .
+One of the pioneers in this field is Laird Hamilton taking on the biggest waves in the world.

-Like many of the great sailors in the Vendée Globe, more and more people are also taking up wing foiling, which is a practice that is developing rapidly.
+Like many of the great sailors in the Vendée Globe, more and more people are also taking up wing foiling, which is a rapidly developing practice.
 After a passive in kitesurfing, windsurfing or completely new in the field, this sport seduces by its simplicity of implementation and its accessibility.
-Often complementary because of the same type of foil and board, don’t hesitate to try sup foil too!
+Often complementary because on the same type of foil and board, don’t hesitate also to launch yourself in the sup foil!